 Dorsey Schools maintains an impressive graduate employment rate serving as its hallmark since 1934.
-Thousands of Dorsey graduates have launched new, exciting, and rewarding careers with many of southeast Michigan's leading employers.
-Dorsey graduates are well prepared to enter the workplace and assume the tasks and challenges associated with their new careers.
-You may reach Dorsey Schools Graduate Career Services by calling the campus or at: www.dorsey.edu.
+Thousands of Dorsey School of Beauty graduates have launched new, exciting, and rewarding careers with many of southeast Michigan's leading employers.
+Dorsey School of Beauty graduates are well prepared to enter the workplace and assume the tasks and challenges associated with their new careers.